SouthpawGoblin/electron-react-sass-ts/README.md

-# electron-react-sass
+# electron-react-sass-ts
-An electron boilerplate with react and sass support
+An electron boilerplate with react, sass and typescript support

 ## Getting Started
 Simply clone down this repository, install dependencies, and get started on your application.